Khaled-Skairek/nd00333-capstone/starter_file/README.md

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.
+I uploaded the dataset by uploading the dataset csv file.
+For convenience I provided the csv fle in github repo.
+The name of the registered dataset shall be "Heart-failure-prediction" since I use this name when accessing the dataset from my jupyter notebook.
+To access the dataset from the notebook, I used the Dataset module from azure.core package to read the dataset and afterwards converted it to pandas datafram.
+The dataset is now ready to be used when creating the two experiments, auto ML and Hyperdrive.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment **Auto ML settings**: Settings which controls the operation of the auto ml experiment
+1. experiment_timeout_minutes: 20, The experiments shall not run longer than 20 minutes, meaning no new models are tested after 20 minutes
+2. max_concurrent_iterations": 5, The maximum number of parallel runs (models under test)
+3. primary_metric" : 'AUC_weighted', The metric used to evaluate the models and choose the best one **Auto ML configuration**: Configuration of the task that will run in the auto ML experiment
+1. task: classification, the task is binary classification
+2. training_data=dataset, the dataset used for training
+3. compute_target=cpu_cluster, the compute target to be used
+4. label_column_name="DEATH_EVENT", The label of dataset entries
+5. path=".", Path where to save the auto ML output data
+6. enable_early_stopping=True, Stop training once the metric does not get improved any further
+7. featurization='auto',

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.